nyu-ossd-s20/project-evaluation/blender_evaluation_01.md

 1. how involved was the process? <br>

+The process was very easy.
+Since it is very clearly outlined

 2. how long it take you? <br>

+No more than a half an hour.

 3. did you need to install additional packages or libraries? <br>

+I already have CMAke on my machine so no.

 4. were you able to build the code following the instructions? <br>

+Yes.

 5. did you need to look for additional help in installing the environment? <br>

+No.

 6. any other comments? <br>